HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 I am not a good naturalist (as they call it) and do not really know how fear acts upon us.
 But it is undeniably a strange emotion.
 Doctors say that none can so easily throw off balance our judgment.
 And, yes, I have seen many people driven mad by fear.
 Even in the steadiest minds it certainly causes terrible confusion while it lasts.
 Never mind the common folks for whom it conjures up visions of either relatives risen from the grave, wrapped in their shroud, or werewolves, spirits, and monsters.
 But even among soldiers, in whom it should find less room, how often has it turned a flock of sheep into a squadron in armor?
 Reeds and canes into knights and lancers?
 Our friends into foes?
 Our white cross into their red?1

-When Sir Charles of Bourbon took Rome,2 an ensign standing watch in San Pietro was so frightened when he heard the sound of the alarm for the first time that he ran outside, flag in hand, through a hole in the ruins.
+When Sir Charles of Bourbon took Rome,2 a standard-bearer standing watch in San Pietro was so frightened when he heard the sound of the alarm for the first time that he ran outside, flag in hand, through a hole in the ruins.
 He thought he was rushing back into town when he was heading straight for the enemy.
 When he finally saw Bourbon’s troops closing ranks to face him, thinking this was the launch of an attack by those in the city, the ensign realized his mistake.
 He turned around and went back in through the same hole he had used to venture out more than three hundred paces into the open.
 Captain Julle’s ensign was not so lucky when the Count of Buren and the lord of Le Rœulx took Saint-Pol from us.3 So frightened was he that he rushed out, flag and all, through a loophole, only to be torn to pieces by the assailants.
 And who can forget, at the same siege, the fear that gripped, seized, and froze the heart of one gentleman so completely that he collapsed, dead, at the breach, without a scratch on him?

 This same fury will sometimes move a multitude.
 In one of Germanicus’s encounters with the Germans, fear drove two large regiments in opposite directions, one heading for the position the other was abandoning, and vice versa.